Nik Powell: Biography

-Personal life
+Personal life and death

 Powell's marriage to Merrill Tomassi, the sister of Richard Branson's first wife, ended in divorce.
 He then married singer Sandie Shaw and helped relaunch her career.
 They had two children, Amie and Jack, before divorcing in the early 1990s.

 Powell died on 7 November 2019 in Oxford, aged 69; he had been receiving treatment for cancer.